Mixtape Medley CAL. A New Crochet Blanket Pattern

 The Crochet Elephant Ripple Blanket

-Anyway… blanket.
-At the beginning of April a friend got in touch with me and asked very nicely if I would make a baby blanket for her friend.
+At the beginning of April, a friend got in touch with me and asked very nicely if I would crochet a baby blanket for another friend.
 I liked the ideas she had and fancied having a go at something different.
-It was nice that I could do a brainless ripple but there was also going to be something interesting in the mix as well.
+It was nice that I could crochet a brainless ripple, but there was also going to be something interesting in the mix as well.

-I know that the baby in question is having a safari themed nursery and because grey was to feature in the blanket’s colour palette, it was elephants that sprang to mind.
+I know that the baby in question is having a safari-themed nursery, and because grey was to feature in the blanket’s colour palette, elephants sprang to mind.
 I did a quick search online and came up with these cuties.
-The pattern is from Repeat Crafter Me and it’s exactly the sort of thing I wanted.
+The elephant crochet pattern is from Repeat Crafter Me, and it’s exactly the sort of thing I wanted.

 I like how the secret elephants are hidden inside when it’s folded up.
 You might think it’s a boring blanket.
 But tumble it open and the cuteness is revealed!

-I used Stylecraft Special dk as it’s perfect for baby blankets.
-I ordered the yarn at the same time as the release of the new shades so I knew Buttermilk had to be part of it.
+The yarn used is Stylecraft Special dk as it’s perfect for baby blankets.
+I ordered the yarn at the same time as the release of the new shades, so I knew Buttermilk had to be part of it.
 It’s like someone has added mayonnaise to the Mustard.
 They go very nicely together.
 Also in the mix are Teal, Sage and Grey.
-It looks quite nice on my fabulous(ly cheap) sofa too!

 Subscribe to Blog via Email